htmgarcia/ES6/README.md

 A simple file to place ES6 code.
 In this example, we use the code below:

 ```
-let nombre = 'John Doe';
+let name = 'John Doe';

-console.log('Hello ' + nombre + '!');
+console.log('Hello ' + name + '!');
 ```

 ### output/ folder

 Here the javascript files compatible with all the browsers are stored.
-In this example, the files inside src/ folder are converted and stored here.
+In this example, the files inside src/ folder are converted with babeljs and stored here.

 ### index.html